la2050/archive/_live/black-women-for-wellness.md

   - Innovation
   - Arts and culture
 zip: '90089'
-neighborhood: Los Angeles (University of Southern California)
+neighborhood: University of Southern California

 ---